 Integrating Data When Planning in Excel

 For example, entering data is, in most cases, step one for finance professionals.
 But what happens when the data comes from multiple different systems within an organization, and all of it must be entered into Excel?
-This is unbelievably time-consuming, especially when you consider the CEO is counting on the Office of Finance to provide data-based insights to support decision making in the organization.
+This is unbelievably time-consuming, especially when you consider the CEO is counting on Finance to provide data-based insights to support decision making in the organization.

 Enhancing Planning & Budgeting Functionality in Excel